 License fees are established by the division and maintained in each division's current fee schedule.
+(Ord.
+1461 § 2 (part), 2000)

 8.04.050 - License-Term and renewal.

 The license shall be issued for one year and be effective from the date of purchase.
 The animal must be currently vaccinated against rabies for the duration of the license period.